naomiblkr/doc-mt-metrics-eval-public/pro_mistranslations/README.md

 To test the performance of automatic MT metrics on discourse-level phenomena, I created perturbed German translations of the English pronoun "it" in cases where the pronoun's antecedent is in a preceding sentence.
-To isolate this phenomena, i.e. to avoid the presence of other errors that could impact the metric score, I used human reference translations from the WMT 2021 News test set and the WMT 2022 general test set.
+The errors were added to human reference translations (to avoid presence of other errors).

+Data from the WMT 2021 news testset the 2022 general testset was utilized (for which multiple human references are available).

 The perturbed version as well as the original reference can be scored against another human reference translation of the same source text (see directory ```data/references/```).